STMicroelectronics/STM32CubeU5/Projects/B-U585I-IOT02A/Applications/SBSFU/SBSFU_Loader/README.md

 This project is used to generate the SBSFU loader image file.
 The SBSFU_Loader application consists in two distinct projects: the SBSFU_Loader Secure and Non Secure projects.
-It has to be compiled after all SBSFU other ptojects.
+It has to be compiled after all SBSFU other projects.

 In order to ease the development process, prebuild and postbuild commands are integrated in each toolchain project.